CodeYourFuture/CYF-PD/content/blocks/using-the-slack-app/readme.md

       * Why is it important to react to a channel/message/thread?

-      * Why do we need to check Slack on a daily basis?
+      * Why do we need to check Slack daily?

-      * Why should I avoid long texts and use short titles/paragraph with details in thread?
+      * Why should I avoid long texts and use short titles/paragraph with details in a thread?

       * Why should we avoid using private messaging?
   - name: Let's practice using a thread